taishi-i/awesome-ChatGPT-repositories/README.md

  * [EdgeChains](https://github.com/arakoodev/edgechains) - EdgeChains.js Typescript/Javascript production-friendly Generative AI.
 Based on Jsonnet.
 Works anywhere that Webassembly does.
 Prompts live declaratively & "outside code in config".
 Kubernetes & edge friendly.
 Compatible with OpenAI GPT, Gemini, Llama2, Anthropic, Mistral and others
  * [prompt-tutorial](https://github.com/pandabearlab/prompt-tutorial) - chatGPT、prompt、LLM
  * [chatdev](https://github.com/10cl/chatdev) - ChatDev IDE is an tools for building your ai agent, Whether it's NPCs in games or powerful agent tools, you can design what you want for this platform.
+ * [contoso-chat](https://github.com/azure-samples/contoso-chat) - This sample has the full End2End process of creating RAG application with Prompt Flow and AI Studio.
+It includes GPT 3.5 Turbo LLM application code, evaluations, deployment automation with AZD CLI, GitHub actions for evaluation and deployment and intent mapping for multiple LLM task mapping.
+ * [LangGPT](https://github.com/langgptai/langgpt) - LangGPT: Empowering everyone to become a prompt expert!🚀  Structured Prompt，Language of GPT, 结构化提示词，结构化Prompt

 ## Chatbots